bthorne93/starter-hugo-academic/content/home/experience.md

     date_start: '2019-07-01'
     date_end: ''
     description: |2-
         I am currently a postdoc in Professor Lloyd Knox's group at UC Davis.
-I am a member of the South Pole Telescope (SPT) and BICEP / Keck (BK) collaborations.
+I am a member of the *South Pole Telescope* (*SPT*) and *BICEP / Keck* (*BK*) collaborations.
 Some of my projects have been:

-        * Developing a Bayesian pipeline in Julia for the analysis of CMB data.
+        * Developing a Bayesian pipeline in Julia for the analysis *SPT* and *BK* data.
-        * Building a variational autoencoder model of Galactic foreground emission as a form of novel foreground simulation.
+        * Building a variational autoencoder model of Galactic foreground emission as a form of novel foreground simulation [[1]](publication/a-generative-model-of-galactic-dust-emission-using-variational-inference).

   - title: Visiting Doctoral Researcher, Astrophysics
     company: Princeton University